Fish49/Fish49/README.md

 ### Hej! 👋

 Im Joseph, a highschool software developer with ambitious intentions and a curious mind.
-Pronouns: He/Him
+*He/Him*

 I know and love:
 - python 🐍
 - HTML
 - CSS
 - Scratch 🐈